 Activities, experiences, and teacher-child interactions are constantly being measured and evaluated in terms of the following programs goals.

 Those times when the entire class does something together.
-The children meet to share ideas and experiences, sing songs, perform fingerplays and discuss topics for the day (message board) or playing outside
+The children meet to share ideas and experiences, sing songs, perform finger plays and discuss topics for the day (message board) or playing outside

 We keep in touch through newsletters, progress reports, and open houses.
 Parents are welcome anytime!